kyle-tightest/nameko-rpc/string-encoder/README.md

 ## Setup

-Build the docker images for the microservices:
+Build the docker image for square-odd-integers:
 ```bash
 make docker
 ```

-If you do not have `make` installed, execute [this](Makefile#L2-L3) command instead.
+If you do not have `make` installed, execute [this](Makefile#L2 command instead.

 ## Run